steno-aarhus/sdcar/hiring/dif-project/database-administrator.md

 > **WARNING: Don’t edit this file, edit the `_template.Rmd` file.**

-# Job description for database administrator
+# Database administrator to a research-data infrastructure framework

 <!--
 Some resources for writing job descriptions: